iamalexyundev/learning-rust/README.md

 ## Currently at

-Chapter 9.2: Shortcuts for Panic on Error: unwrap and expect
+Chapter 9.2: A Shortcut for Propagating Errors: the ?
+Operator